 It is hard to believe that Liam is six years old.
 I originally hadn’t planned to host a birthday for him, but he REALLY wanted to have take his friends fishing.
 I decided that was something I could get on board so we coordinated a little fishing outing and picnic with his closest friends.
 The day was simple, affordable, and really perfect.
+All we needed was some quality equipment, like the best spinning reel and a good line to ensure we could get some catches.
 Let me share the details with you!
 We hosted this particular party in Portland, Oregon but I will be sharing how to craft a similar event in your city. [and how to make it work for any budget!]

 Venue: Horning’s Fishing & Picnic Hideout